Imaging atomic scattering potential in centroidal diffraction of elastic electrons

 In Figure \ref{fig1}, our measured angular DCS in the absolute scale (numerical data in SM~\cite{SM_e-atomsc}) of elastic \textit{e}-Cd for a selection of $E$ compares well with our calculations.
 Results show maxima and minima, in varied intensities, representing bright and dark diffraction fringes.
 Even though at lower $E$ theory somewhat over-sharpens the minima, the qualitative agreement is obvious.
 Generally, this fringe pattern is seen to shrink with increasing $E$.

 The $\theta$ scan of the computed DCS for a given $k$ can be converted to $q$-scale by \eq{tran-mom}.
 As characteristic of the diffraction, the FT of the pattern in $q$ yields the diffraction length in the reciprocal (real) space that connects to the size of the diffractor electrons experience.
-We carry out FT following Ref.\ \cite{aiswarya2024simultaneous}.
+We carry out FT following Ref.\ \cite{aiswarya2024simultaneous,hervieux2017ubiquitous,rudel2002imaging,mccune2008unique}; a brief description of the method is included in SM~\cite{SM_e-atomsc}.
 To capture the pure diffraction component in DCS, we curve-fit the non-diffractive background~\cite{mccune2008unique} and subtract it from the full signal before applying a fast FT (FFT).
 Resulting FFT spectra, for the set of $E$ in Fig.\ \ref{fig1}, are presented in Figure \ref{fig2}.
 These spectra emerge in two-times-radial scale $d=2r$ (see in the following).
-As noted, the FFT reveals distinct peaks for different $E$, except for 10 eV (due to weak diffraction signal both in theory and experiment) which we leave out.
+The FFT reveals distinct peaks for different $E$.
 As evident, the peak location, at 20.2 a.u.\ for the lowest 3.4 eV, gradually decreases to 2.82 a.u.\ for the highest 85 eV.
 Thus, as $E$ increases, the FFT peaks move closer to the nucleus, indicating that higher the electron energy the smaller the diffraction length it senses.
 So, the natural question is: What makes the progressively energetic electron to see smaller diffracting size?

 Before we answer this question, let us illustrate by iso-surface images in Figure \ref{fig3}, the complete 2D diffractrograms computationally simulated for a smaller Mg and a larger Cd.
 Both modes, $\theta$-scan at fixed $k$ and $k$-scan at fixed $\theta$, are depicted in polar graphs of DCS. $k$ is plotted along the radius, such that at a given radius going over a circle is the former mode, while at a given direction going along a radius is the latter.
 As expected, the maximum DCS is noted in the forward direction.
 More importantly, the overall structures being richer for Cd points a shrunk pattern for a larger target from the inverse relation of the diffraction length and inter-fringe separation.